What is the Prequalification (PQC) System?

 Contractors

-All building contractors who are directly contracted on government building projects must apply for prequalification if a project is valued at more than $1 million.
+All building contractors who are directly contracted on government building projects must be prequalified if a project is valued at more than $1 million.

-Key trade or specialist contractors (such as electrical, air conditioning and refrigeration, demolition and asbestos removal, and fire safety services) can be registered in the PQC System and must apply for prequalification if work exceeds $1 million.
+Key trade or specialist contractors (such as electrical, air conditioning and refrigeration, demolition and asbestos removal, security systems, and fire protection) can be registered in the PQC System and must be prequalified if work exceeds $1 million.

 Consultants

-All building consultants who are directly commissioned on government building projects must apply for prequalification if the commission fee either:
+All building consultants who are directly commissioned on government building projects must be prequalified if the commission fee either:

 • exceeds $60,000

-Head contractors, including managing contractors directly engaged by the state and subcontractors directly engaged by a head contractor to deliver a trade package, who want to work on Best Practice Principle (BPP) projects need to be prequalified.
+Managing contractors directly engaged by the state who want to work on BPP projects need to be prequalified.

 A BPP building project is valued over $100 million or is a declared BPP project of a lesser value.